 I run yoga courses through my own website and Triyoga Studio, working with people with cancer specifically.

-A practical breathing meditation to reduce anxiety
+A practical breathing meditation to manage scan anxiety

 There isn’t a one size fits all approach to easing anxiety but one simple starting point is to count the breath.